 Men who have recently traveled to a Zika-affected area and have a pregnant partner should take steps to prevent sexual transmission of Zika virus.
 Pregnant women should abstain from sex or use a condom for the duration of the pregnancy every time they have sex with a partner who traveled to or lived in a Zika-affected area, even if the partner has tested negative for Zika virus.

-At this time, there is no evidence that Zika virus infection poses risk for birth defects in future pregnancies after the virus has cleared from a woman’s blood.
+At this time, there is no evidence that Zika virus infection poses risk for birth defects in future pregnancies after the virus has cleared from a woman’s body.
 It is believed that once a person has been infected with Zika virus, he or she is not likely to become infected with Zika virus again.

 Families that would like to speak to someone about a possible Zika virus infection or diagnosis during pregnancy and risk to the baby are recommended to contact experts at MotherToBaby

 , a free and confidential non-profit that is dedicated to providing evidence-based information to mothers.